-The CRESP research programme is being led by DOC's Aquatic Unit.
+The CRESP research programme is being led by DOC's Biodiversity System and Aquatic Unit.
 It aims to provide knowledge that will strengthen DOC's advocacy and management of indigenous freshwater ecosystems and species (Figure 1).

-Addressing the four critical pressures outlined above is fundamental for achieving DOC's freshwater stretch goal and natural heritage (intermediate) outcomes.
+Addressing the four critical pressures outlined above is fundamental for achieving DOC's freshwater goals and outcomes, including through Te Mana o te Taiao - the Aotearoa New Zealand Biodiversity Strategy.